mikedilger/mosaic-spec/docs/rationale.md

 ## Distributed

-Centralized systems have a fatal flaw: they can easily be captured and controlled by people you do not agree with such as corporate or censors, or hackers.
-By having a central point of attack, the entire system can be taken down or modified deleteriously by bad actors.
+Centralized systems have a fatal flaw: they can easily be captured and controlled by people you do not agree with such as corporate or government censors or hackers.
+By having a central point of attack, the entire system can be taken down or damaged by bad actors.

 Mosaic is desgined to be fully distributed, with no centralized points of failure.